msfjarvis/msfjarvis.dev/content/posts/my-flutter-experience.md

 ## Widgets are easy to build and extend

 The core and material libraries included in Flutter are great for building design systems at a rapid pace, and theming has been very easy in my experience compared to Android's XML-based approach and the often confusing distinctions between _themes_ and _styles_.

-The explicit distinction between stateful and stateless widgets can feel welcome to some, but after having used [Jetpack Compose] for a few months, I feel that Flutter could be doing more to handle this by itself.
+The explicit distinction between stateful and stateless widgets can feel welcome to some, but after having used [Jetpack Compose] for a few months, I feel that Flutter could be doing more to handle the differences by itself rather than punt it onto users.

 ## Dart is...eh